 Radio communication procedures affected by MASS technology should be tested against normal verification procedures applicable in conventional ship operation.
-Properly trained seafarers with due certification should be used for testing.

 6.2.5.1 Transmit and receive general radio communications

 The MASS technology should demonstrate the ability to allow correct and efficient operation of all radio systems, equipment and ancillary devices from a remote control station under normal conditions and typical radio channel availability and quality conditions.
 In particular: